luau-lang/site/src/content/docs/reference/api.md

 #define lua_isclass(L, n) // Implemented as a macro
 ```

+Returns 1 if the value at the stack index is a class and 0 otherwise.

 ```c
 #define lua_isobject(L, n) // Implemented as a macro
 ```

+Returns 1 if the value at the stack index is an object and 0 otherwise.

 ## Making calls